 Don made his first knife in the sixties, and ever since has had a lifelong fascination with knives.
-He got serious about knifemaking in 1994, when he started buying professional equipment.
+He got serious about knifemaking in 1994 when he started buying professional equipment.
 In the nineties, Don self-taught himself into knifemaking with the help of the “Knife List” Internet forum, and still acknowledges a debt of gratitude to its many participants.
 He pursued his own visions of personal cutlery and developed a style that is uniquely his own.
-Don is a member of the Miniature Knifemakers Society and contributes as moderator to online knife forums.
+Don is a member of the Miniature Knifemakers Society and contributes as a moderator to online knife forums.

-Fred has had a long-standing passion for hand crafts and, especially, knives.
+Fred has had a long-standing passion for handcrafts and, especially, knives.
 In 1973, inspired by a handmade knife he saw in a local knife shop, he decided to start crafting hunting knives.
 Fred ground his first knives on a hard wheel and hand-finished them, before building a small shop for his hobby.
 In 1976, Fred joined the Knifemakers Guild, in which he later served as Secretary, Treasurer, Vice President, and two terms as President.
 Dr. Carter has won many awards for his hand-made knives.

 Gaétan has been making custom knives for over twenty years and has become an expert in many aspects of this craft.
-A talented artist, Gaétan has gained international fame for his scrimshaw that makes each of his knives a work of art.
+A talented artist, Gaétan has gained international fame for his scrimshaw makes each of his knives a work of art.
 However, while customized and beautifully adorned, Beauchamp’s knives are truly made to be used: function is their essence.
 Each knife performs smoothly in a multitude of functions: hunting, fishing, even opening boxes or cutting string.
 Living in Quebec, the cradle of French civilization in North America, Gaétan strives to preserve the culture and identity of French craftsmen and is independent in terms of ideas and designs.

 George has had an affinity for the fine arts since his youth.
-His favorite pastimes included visiting museums, drawing and painting.
+His favorite pastimes included visiting museums, drawing, and painting.
 He felt at an early age that creative handiwork was his calling.
 After graduating from Rhode Island School of Design in 1973, he taught art and leatherwork.
-He also made custom leather sheaths for knives brought to his shop, and thus was introduced to hand-made knives, which he quickly learned to love.
+He also made custom leather sheaths for knives brought to his shop and thus was introduced to hand-made knives, which he quickly learned to love.
 After taking a course at The Jewellery Institute, George continued to master his knifemaking skills and soon switched to art folders.
 His rich experience in many artistic skills has resulted in him concentrating on designing and creating unique art folders.